 Are there African lions at Whipsnade Zoo?

-Whipsnade Zoo is home to a Northern African lion pride, including a trio of lion cubs - a vital addition to the conservation breeding programme for these amazing big cats.
-They have been cosied up in their indoor den, but the cubs have just started to explore their outside paddock - see if you can spot them chasing each other when you next visit Whipsnade Zoo.
+Whipsnade Zoo is home to a Northern African lion pride, including two litters of lion cubs - a vital addition to the conservation breeding programme for these amazing big cats.
+See if you can spot them playing in their paddock when you visit Whipsnade Zoo.

 How many lions are at Whipsnade Zoo?